-However, no matter how your business is structured, anyone who knowingly or willingly failed to pay payroll taxes can be held personally responsible.
+However, no matter how your business is structured, anyone who knowingly or willingly fails to pay payroll taxes can be held personally responsible.
 Let’s take a closer look.

-What Are the IRS Penalties for Payroll Taxes?
+What Are The IRS Penalties For Employer Payroll Taxes?

 The IRS can use a legal concept called the trust fund recovery penalty (TFRP) to hold individuals personally responsible for unpaid payroll taxes.
-That’s because technically, you as the employer are holding the money your employees must pay in trust.
+That’s because, technically, as the employer, you are holding the money in federal unemployment tax your employees must pay in trust.

 Under the TFRP, the IRS can assess a penalty equal to 100% of the unpaid taxes, plus interest and fees.
-This penalty can be levied against any person who was responsible for collecting, accounting for, or paying over federal payroll taxes.
+This penalty can be levied against anyone responsible for collecting, accounting for, or paying over federal payroll taxes.
 This can include:

 - The business owner